NatWest Buy to Let Agreement in Principle

 Getting an agreement in principle requires no commitment from you.
 When you receive an agreement in principle you can review NatWest’s range of rates and apply for a mortgage.
 Remember, if you have an agreement in principle, you are under no obligation to apply for the mortgage.

-The process is straight forward and NatWest can even provide an agreement in principle through an online application.
+The process is straightforward and NatWest can even provide an agreement in principle through an online application.
 You should note that an agreement in principle for a buy to let can be accessed online, but not a Help to Buy, Right to Buy, shared equity, Offset or interest only mortgage.

 How to get a Buy to Let Agreement in Principle